UPCOMING EVENTS

 This seminar discusses the Global Doing Democracy Research Project http://doingdemocracy.ning.com/ which currently has over 75 scholars and 25 active researchers in over 20 countries examining perspectives and perceptions of democracy in education in order to develop a more robust and critical democratic education.
 The Project aims to demonstrate that studying how democracy is understood, experienced and cultivated in different contexts can benefit educators, scholars, decision-makers and others in developing, implementing and assessing democratic education programs and practices in schools.
 Studying the perspectives, experiences and perceptions of educators, including teacher-educators, teachers, professors, administrators and students, is an important piece of the equation as to how democracy is actually conceived, promoted and anchored within the educational experience.

 Dr David Zyngier is a Professor in the Faculty of Education at Monash University, Australia's largest university.
 He is a former school principal and public school teacher whose research focuses on improving outcomes for students from Culturally, Linguistically and Economically Diverse (CLED) Communities.
-He is Co-director of the Global Doing Democracy Research Project.
+He is the co-director of the Global Doing Democracy Research Project.

 Citizen engagement beyond participation in decision-making: Clients as co-producers of public services